Beuth-Erdelt/DBMS-Benchmarker/README.md

 These metrics are collected from a Prometheus / Grafana stack.
 This expects time-synchronized servers.

 **Note** this has limited validity, since metrics are typically scraped only on a basis of several seconds.
+GPU Isolations works very well, but CPU isolation cannot be measured.

 To make this metrics available, we must [provide](#connection-file) an API URL and an API Access Token for a Grafana Server.
 The tool collects metrics from the Grafana server with a step size of 1 second.